swiss-ai/posttraining-data/02-standardisation/README.md

 - **function-output**: Uses `type`, `content`
 - **verifiable-responses**: Uses `type`, special format with answers array

-**Migration Tools**: Use `07-dataset-aggregation/convert_old_to_new_format.py` to convert legacy format datasets to the new standard.
-The aggregation script `dataset-aggregation-newformat.py` automatically harmonizes schemas when merging datasets.

 ### OpenAI Function Format

 The `available_functions` list follows the OpenAI API function calling specification: